 It’s important to remember that both Thinsulate and PrimaLoft are designed to do the same thing, and they both do it well.
 The differences are there, from the manufacturing process to wet weather performance, but they are not so drastic that I can tell you that one is outright 10 times better than the other.

 However, it is important to note that there are still lots of products that feature old PrimaLoft insulation types out in the wild.
-You can read more about the Gold, Black, Silver and Eco versions of PrimaLoft in one of my older posts, but I won’t dwell on them too much here because they are no long the focus of the brand.
+You can read more about the Gold, Black, Silver, and Eco versions of PrimaLoft in one of my older posts, but I won’t dwell on them too much here because they are no longer the focus of the brand.